Machine Robo Rescue: Machine Robo

 Sho's Machine Robo Partner, he is the Machine Robo who specializes in Underwater Rescues.
 He has a cool accent and can understand with the animals of the ocean and he really loves the ocean.
 In Vehicle Mode, he resembles a Submarine/Powerboat Hybrid.
 In Robo and Hyper modes, he is like Police Robo except for the different features and design.
-When Sho gives the command, Submarine Robo and the Aqua Robos combine together to form Hyper Submarine Robo.
+When Sho gives the command, Submarine Robo and the Aqua Robos combine to form Hyper Submarine Robo.
 His special attack is Bubble Smash.